Rookiehecker/Blooket----Some-juicy-hack-collection/README.md

-# Blooket-hack-after-glixzzy
+# yey hecks r bacc
-glixzzy stop making profit off school cheats                                 (made by a student who named jack and hes so cool omg!1 credit to @P1uffy,@GooseterV,scroll down for tutorial)
+les pro                                 (made by a student who named jack and hes so cool omg!1 credit to @P1uffy,@GooseterV,scroll down for tutorial)